Scallion Ginger Beef and Tofu Stir-Fry

 Recipe Instructions

 Thinly slice the flank steak against the grain into 2 ½ inch (6 cm) pieces, and add to a medium bowl along with 1 ½ tablespoons water, the cornstarch, oil, oyster sauce, and baking soda (if using).
 Set aside for 20-30 minutes while you prepare the other ingredients.
+For more information on selecting and preparing beef, see our post on How to Prepare Beef for Stir Fry

 Slice the tofu into ½ inch to ¼ inch (about 1 cm) thick rectangles, and set aside.